Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Pretext-target task relatedness

-\textbf{A. Feature visualization analysis.} To investigate the difference between reused features of various SSL methods for the classification task, we visualize focal regions associated with the network decisions through Gradient-weighted class activation maps (Grad-CAMs).
+\textbf{A. Feature visualization analysis.} To investigate the difference between reused features of various SSL methods for the classification task, we visualize focal regions associated with the network decisions via Gradient-weighted Class Activation Maps (Grad-CAMs).
 The results of networks trained on NCC dataset with different SSL approaches are shown in Fig.~\ref{fig:CAM}.
-Our observations are as follows: \begin{itemize} \item The predictive SSL models (ROT, RPL, RKB) look exactly at nodules.
-Compared to the constrictive activation regions in ROT, RPL and RKB pretrained models pay additional attention to the area adjacent to nodules.
-The underlying reason might be that these two pretext tasks involve predicting relative positions and therefore demand more context information while ROT pretrained model focuses more on the discriminative structure of objects. \item The focus of generative SSL models is prone to backgrounds instead of foreground objects.
-This is reasonable since the reconstruction task is bound to focus on subtle details.
-Consequently, the reconstruction-based SSL pretraining leads to better performance gains for segmentation tasks rather than classification tasks, as the fine-grained features are more desired for delineating objects. \item Although contrastive SSL models have noticed partial nodules, most of the attention is distracted to surrounding regions.
-Apparently, such off-focus is caused by the contrastive learning mechanism that depends on maximizing mutual information between positive pairs, whereas a rigorous interpretation remains a mystery. \end{itemize}
+Our observations are as follows: \begin{itemize} \item Predictive SSL models (ROT, RPL, RKB) look exactly at nodules.
+Compared to the constrictive activation region in ROT, RPL and RKB models pay additional attention to the region around the nodule.
+The reason might be that RPL and RKB involve predicting relative positions and therefore demand more context information while ROT model focuses more on the discriminative structure of objects. \item The focus of generative SSL models is prone to be on backgrounds rather than foreground objects.
+This is reasonable because the reconstruction task is bound to focus on subtle details.
+Consequently, the generative SSL leads to better performance gains in segmentation tasks rather than classification tasks, as the fine-grained features are more desired for delineating objects. \item Although contrastive SSL models have noticed partial nodules, most of the attention is distracted to surrounding regions.
+Such off-focus is caused by the contrastive learning mechanism that depends on maximizing mutual information between positive pairs, whereas a rigorous interpretation remains a mystery. \end{itemize}